Clipstone Colliery: After mining

 The headstocks and winding house were listed in April 2000.
 The remaining structures on the site became derelict and have been demolished.

 In 2014, Welbeck Estates – then-owners of the headstocks – submitted a planning application mooting demolition, whilst local pressure group – Clipstone Colliery Regeneration Trust – was raising a petition to garner support.

 The buildings, headstocks and surrounding land were purchased by a private developer in December 2020.
-Plans are to save the headstocks and redevelop the site as a "multi-purpose leisure facility".
+Plans are to save the headstocks and redevelop the site as a "multi-purpose leisure facility", and museum.